Wander Franco Player Props: Rays vs. Astros

-On Monday, Wander Franco (.395 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+On Tuesday, Wander Franco (.395 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Luis Garcia.
 First pitch is at 6:40 PM ET.

-In his most recent game, he went 1-for-3 with a double against the White Sox.
+In his last game, he racked up two extra-base hits (4-for-5 with two doubles and an RBI) against the Astros.

 Wander Franco Game Info & Props vs. the Astros